OpenEvalProject/evals/manuscripts/elife-76832/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/76832/elife-76832-fig6-v2.jpg)

 **Figure 6.:** (A) Diagram of ‘network clamp’ experiment.
 (B–D) Time course of interspike interval (ISI) for a representative model CRH neurons (B), a biological CRHPVN neuron injected with network current (C) and overlay (D).
 (E) Correlation coefficient between the time series of model neuron spike train in silico, a biological CRHPVN neurons’ spike train ex vivo, and a shuffled spike train consisting of the model spike train with ISI’s shuffled (n=5).
 (F, G) Spike firing patterns in response to network current (F) and depolarizing current step (G) in a biological CRHPVN neuron.
 (H) ISI distribution of spikes generated by network current (red) and steps of current (purple).
 Note that spikes with ISI smaller than 30 ms were used for comparison.
 (I, J) Network currents of variable length (I) and corresponding membrane voltage changes in CRHPVN neurons (J).
 (K) Summary graph for the shortest ISI triggered by network currents of variable lengths.
 SD is represented in the graph as the error bars.
 (L) CRHPVN neuron’s firing response to network current with (blue) and without tetrodotoxin (TTX, 1 µM, red).
 (M) Firing of CRHPVN neuron (orange) and magnocellular neuron (brown) in response to an identical network current (black).
 (N) Summary of ISI triggered by network current in CRHPVN and magnocellular neurons.
-(O–Q) A representative ISI time course for the transition between rhythmic burst and single spiking in a model CRH neuron (O), a biological CRHPVN neuron injected with the network current of the model neuron shown in O, and overlay (Q).Figure 6—source data 1.
+(O–Q) A representative ISI time course for the transition between rhythmic burst and single spiking in a model CRH neuron (O), a biological CRHPVN neuron injected with the network current of the model neuron shown in O, and overlay (Q).

-## Recurrent inhibition generates burst firing in single CRHPVN neurons
+### Recurrent inhibition generates burst firing in single CRHPVN neurons

 Our model simulation predicted that recurrent inhibition is sufficient and necessary for RB and constrains the firing rate of CRHPVN neurons.
 However, it remains unknown whether our single neuron model, while grounded in direct physiological measurements (Figure 5AB, Table 1), captures essential biophysical properties required for in vivo-like firing patterns.
 To directly test this, we went back to ex vivo slice patch clamp electrophysiology and asked if an injection of whole-cell (somatic) currents that mimic the recurrent network inputs of the spiking network model is sufficient to drive RB firing in biological CRHPVN neurons (Figure 6A).
 To this end, we first selected a model CRHPVN neuron that showed representative RB firing (Figure 6B), and then extracted the ‘network currents’ that this model neuron receives within the network model (see Materials and Methods).
 We then injected these ‘network currents’ into biological CRHPVN neurons in slices using current-clamp electrophysiology (Figure 6C).
 We found a remarkable similarity between the RB firing patterns of a model neuron and a biological CRHPVN neuron that received the ‘network currents’ (Figure 6D and E).
 Notably, in response to square pulse depolarization, biological CRHPVN neurons in acute slices fire in regular spiking patterns (Figure 6F and H) with the lowest ISI > 10 ms. The same neurons, however, readily generated burst range high-frequency firing (ISI < 6 ms) in response to complex network current injections derived from the network model (Figure 6G and H).
 A closer examination of the network inputs indicated that high-frequency excitatory inputs drove burst firing (Figure 6G).
 Importantly, however, the high-frequency inputs alone were not sufficient to elicit burst firing, and preceding network inputs were also important.
 Figure 6I–K show that truncated current injection only containing the high-frequency inputs failed to elicit burst firing, and that preceding noisy network inputs (which caused subthreshold membrane potential fluctuations) were necessary to drive the burst firing.
 These results corroborate with in vivo data that burst firing almost exclusively occurred after a prolonged (>200 ms) silent period (Figure 4C), indicating the importance of dynamic interactions between network synaptic inputs (that generate subthreshold membrane potential changes) and intrinsic properties.
 The burst firing triggered by network synaptic currents were abolished in the presence of voltage-gated Na+ channel blocker tetrodotoxin (TTX, 1 µM, Figure 6L), confirming that they were indeed action potentials.
 Moreover, we found that in magnocellular (non-CRH) neuroendocrine neurons of the PVN, which are known to have ex vivo intrinsic properties (Luther et al., 2002) and in vivo firing patterns (Leng and MacGregor, 2018) different from CRHPVN neurons, the identical network current failed to trigger the RB (Figure 6M and N).
 Lastly, Figure 6O shows an example of model neurons capturing in vivo-like alternations of RB and SS using a transient change in the recurrent inhibition and adaptation current (see in vivo data in Figure 4J).
 The injection of the network currents effectively elicited a similar transition of firing pattern in biological CRHPVN neurons in ex vivo (Figure 6P and Q).